 There’s no need to explain the controls as it’s a very simple theft-like setup of stealing a horse, punching a peasant or shooting from a distance.
 Due to the era, the technology is an acquired taste, so it’s advised to invest in as many missions as you can handle to level up things like your reloading skills for the crossbow and stamina so you can run from the police.
 This was pretty much my preference as hand-to-hand is a little sluggish and unresponsive unless you beef up your stats.

-Mad Sweeney’s up ahead.
+Mad Sweeney's ahead.
 Source: PR

 Fight Your Way Outta This One